 I have recently transitioned into my 2nd year as a PhD student in the School of Social Sciences (SOCSI), Cardiff University.
-My PhD is titled: 'Exploring the Impact and Harms of Online Abuse toward LGB+ Victims'.
-I am specifically interested in how hate manifests online and how words 'cause' harm.
+My PhD is provisionally titled: 'Exploring the Impact and Harms of Online Abuse toward LGB+ Victims'.
+I am specifically interested in how much hate manifests online and how words/language 'cause' harm.
 My skills are primarily in statistical analyis and data management techniques.
 This spans a multitide of analysis techniques, including regression, longitudinal analysis and multi-level modelling.
-I am currently interested in factor analysis and how it can be utilised in my PhD empirical analysis.
+I also have experience in using 'big data'.
+At present, I am collecting twitter data over Pride month for my second empirical analysis chapter, whilst exploring my interest in factor analysis and how this can be utilised in my first PhD empirical analysis chapter.

 In addition to my PhD, I am currently working on a collaboration project with Luke Hubbard from the LGBT+ anti-violence charity 'Galop'.
 The project is interlinked with my PhD and is broadly titled: Investigating online abuse toward LGB+ individuals.
 Luke and I hope this project will contribute an insightful and timely contribution to the emergent field of online hate.